magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 This document distinguishes product customization made through a shopper input from options.
 The shopper input based customization has a different structure often coupled with input type (text, image, amount).
 It does not have variants, can not be associated with product or inventory, association with the price made on a completely different level than options do.

-I was not able to find similar features in Shopify or Commerce tools, Shopify allows to install custom extensions to add this behavior.
-I believe that such limitation caused by the complexity of expressing such customizations through the variants, the way how these systems manage options.

 From my standpoint, that means that idea to segregate options and customization based on a shopper input on two different entities makes sense.
 It could significantly simplify the structure of Magento catalog.